00nx6/dnd/README.md

 ## Pseudo code
+### On startup:
-On startup, the user is asked to pick a class, given a showing of their stats and starting weapons.
-It is explained that the classes not picked will be given as team mates. the user is asked to enter a short prompt for the story scenario, or leave blank for gpt to freestyle. the prompt as `system` is sent to the openAi API.
+the user is asked to pick a class, given a showing of their stats and starting weapons.
+It is explained that the classes not picked will be given as team mates.

+the user is asked to enter a short prompt for the story scenario, or leave blank for gpt to freestyle.

+the prompt as `system` is sent to the openAi API.

 The prompt specifies:
    - what kind of weapons are in the game
    - what the current level of the part is
    - what kind of story it should generate
    - return the same dict as fed but properly populated
    - there is 1 player and 3 mute companion npcs
       - cannot be interacted with
    - try to steer the situation towards combat
    - feel free to add other stuff to make it more interesting if you have time

-Once the response is received the main title is displayed and the displayed story gets updated. the response contains actions, each action will be rendered as a button under the story if the dict contains `enemies`, a class called `Combat` will take effect where we do turn based attacks against the monster.
+Once the response is received the main title is displayed and the displayed story gets updated.

+the response contains `actions`, each action will be rendered as a button under the story

+if the dict contains `enemies`, a class called `Combat` will take effect where we do turn based attacks against the monster.
 <!--
-   maybe remove friendly npcs? we want to focus more on the combat and exploration aka. `the fun bits` --> if the dict contains `friendly_npcs` their interactivity options get presented under the main story if the dict contains `interact` items they should be presented as options to interact with aka display them as prompts for the user to interact with under the main story. when selected, it will return a pre-written prompt for the bot e.g:
+   maybe remove friendly npcs? we want to focus more on the combat and exploration aka. `the fun bits` --> if the dict contains `friendly_npcs` their interactivity options get presented under the main story

+if the dict contains `interact` items they should be presented as options to interact with
+- display them as prompts for the user to interact with under the main story. when selected, it will return a pre-written prompt for the bot e.g:
       `The player pulled the lever on the wall.`
       `The player opened the chest and found an item.`